twinnydotdev/twinny/docs/gateway.md

 not send `X-Forwarded-Proto`.
 Provider secrets live in the plugin's `settings.json`, owner-readable, and never come back from any route.

+### Shared context

+The Shared context plugin keeps one index of the team's repositories on the gateway, built with an embeddings alias the gateway serves, so every connected developer's chat can draw on the whole codebase and not only the clone on their laptop.
+Add a repository by clone URL (https with a token for private ones, ssh with the server's key, or a path on the server); it is cloned shallow under the plugin's directory, chunked by lines, embedded in batches, and re-indexed on the interval (60 minutes unless set) while no developer request is running, embedding only the files whose content changed. **Try a search** on the page shows what a chat would pull in.

+Connected extensions ask `POST /twinny/v1/plugins/context/search` `{ query, k? }` with their gateway key and merge the hits into the "relevant code" their chat already gathers from the local workspace, so nothing changes for the developer except better answers.
+The route needs a key; the admin page's search uses the admin route instead.
+Search is cosine similarity over every chunk plus a bonus for query words present in the chunk, capped at 24k characters so it fits a prompt.
+Embedding runs are recorded in usage under `plugin:context`.

 ### Backups

 The Backups plugin makes a nightly copy of what the gateway would miss: